Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Bounding , , and

 \subsection{Controlling $m_1(\theta ,w)$ on the set containing relatively small signals}

 Consider the following set:

 which is a subset of $\mathcal{S}_0 = \{1\leq j\leq n: \theta_{0,j} \neq 1/2\}$.
 Define the following two quantities:

-and we will bound the difference between the two quantities in the next lemma.
-This bound is essential to obtain the uniform FDR control results in Section \ref{sec:unif-fdr} and a tight concentration bound for the MMLE $\hat w$.
+In the next lemma, we will bound the difference between the above two quantities.
+This bound is essential to obtain the uniform FDR control result for our multiple testing procedures given in Section \ref{sec:unif-fdr}.
+It is also used to derive the concentration bound for $\hat w$ in Section \ref{sec:bound-w-hat}.

 \begin{lemma} Consider the set $\mathcal{J}_0$ given in \eqref{J0}, suppose $s_n \leq n^{v_1}$ and $m \geq n^{v_2}$ for some fixed $v_1 \in (0, 1)$ and $v_2 \geq \log \log n/\log n$, then there exists a constant $D > 0$ depending on $v_1, v_2$ and some fixed constants $\Lambda$ and a constant $K > \left(1 - \sqrt{\frac{v_1}{1 + v_1 + v_2/2}}\right)^{-1}$ such that for a sufficiently large $n$, we have